In this Wix tutorial, we will explain how to use Wix for free and paid, an all-in-one website builder for small business owners.

 Next to this you can find the option to upgrade to a premium account.

-We’ll now move on to explaining how to build a website with Wix using its visual drag-and-drop editor.
+We’ll now move on to explaining how to build a website & know how to use Wix using its visual drag-and-drop editor.

 As mentioned before, this more advanced Wix editor gives you unlimited freedom in terms of the design capabilities, layout, style and functionality of your Wix website.